costajob/app-servers/README.md

 * 6GB of RAM (out of 8 1333Mhz DDR3)

 ## Languages
-I chose to make the tests on the following languages/runtimes: Ruby, Python, Elixir, Node.js, GO.
+I chose to make the tests on the following languages/runtimes: Ruby, Python, Elixir, Node.js, GO, Java.
-You'll notice i've not included any JVM language here: well, although i got two SUN certifications in 1996, my experience with the JVM had never made me happy, so i skipped this lap.

 ### Ruby
 [Ruby](https://www.ruby-lang.org/en/) 2.2 is installed by adding the